GreenSlider21/dig-dug-clone/proposal.md

   - Is faster in pre-existing tunnels
   - Can use an attack in quick succession to pump up the enemies and kill them

-- The enemies (Fygars and Pookas)
+- The enemies (Pookas)
   - The track towards the player using the tunnels
   - They take a handful of pumps to kill in quick succession
   - Can kill the player by walking into the player
-  - Fygars can kill by breathing fire
   - They can walk through walls on a random percent chance

-- The rocks
-  - They can’t be dug through
-  - If the space below them is empty, they drop and kill anything below it
+- Music and sound effects

 - Levels
   - Increasing difficulty with each level